Midwives! Doulas! Birth Centers! OH MY!

 Physical support includes assisting mothers during pregnancy with care of their body as it transitions with the pregnancy.
 We help mothers understand the changes that are occurring and how to prevent and/or relieve the minor aches and pains of pregnancy.
 We also provide support during labor, mainly focusing on natural pain relief techniques.
 These can include positioning, exercises, dancing, aromatherapy, and massage.
 That's not to say if you want medication that your doula will scold you.
 Your doula is there to support you in having the birth YOU want, not that she wants.
 During the postpartum period your doula will help you as your body begins the healing process and returning back to a non-pregnant state.

-Informational support in my humble opinion is the most important role of a doula.
+Informational support, in my humble opinion, is the most important role of a doula.
 Doulas provide information to mothers so that she can make the best decision for herself and her family.
-This becomes crucial especially for mothers who choose hospital births because hospital staff tend to work in routines.
+This becomes crucial especially for mothers who choose hospital births because hospital staff tend to work in routines, policies, and protocols.
 Doulas are there to remind mom that she is an individual who has rights and agency in her care plan.
 The right doula can arm a mother with the information she needs in order to have those hard conversations with her obstetrician, or her pediatrician, or even her husband/partner.
 Let's go ahead and throw the mother-in-law in there too lol.
 Doulas are hired to give solicited advice so that mom can breeze past all the unsolicited advice she receives on the daily.
-Note: mothers-in-law often have good advice full of wisdom, no shade.
+Note: mothers-in-law often have good advice full of wisdom.
+No shade.
 I don't want those problems ha ha!!

 Just like your other care providers, doulas have their own style and methods of helping their clients.
 There is a doula out there for every woman who wants one.
 You just have to find your match.
 When searching for a doula think about what is important to you as pregnant person and mother.
 What are your values in regards to childbirth?
 What is most important to you about your care?
 What type of support do you need?
 What are some of the problems you face?